 # 6 – Think outside the plane

-For example, a couple of years ago I wanted to visit Guatemala during Easter.
+A couple of years ago I wanted to visit Guatemala during Easter.
 The flights from Canada were over $1000, but a flight to Cancun, Mexico was only $400.
-So I bought the flight to Mexico, and made my way to Guatemala by island-hopping through islands in Belize.
+So I bought the flight to Mexico and made my way to Guatemala by island-hopping through Belize.

-If you have your heart set on a destination and some time to spare, set up a price alert for the dates you want.
+If you have your heart set on a destination and have some time to spare before you want to go, set up a price alert for the dates you want.
 That way, you will get a notification via e-mail if the flight suddenly drops in price.
 I set up price alerts through Skyscanner.

 It’s hard to predict exactly when the best time to buy a flight is.
 I’ve gotten amazing deals two days before and also two months before.
 I recommend setting up price alerts if you don’t want to check every day.

 If you are frequently searching for a flight, make sure you clear your cookies or use an incognito browser.
 There is some evidence to show that flight networks will increase prices if you are frequently searching on them and browsing for the same destinations.
 I’ve noticed this in my own experience!

 # 9 – Travel off-season